kai-nashi/plotGUI/README.md

 // Code is very bad.
 Sorry.

 For edit legend:
+1. RBM on axes
+2. Legend on
-1. RMB on object
+3. RMB on object
-2. Set legendary
+4. Set legendary
-3. Set lable
+5. Set lable
-4. ...
+6. ...
-5. Profit
+7. Profit